Ciberth/NIE-Overview/README.md

 ## Disclaimer

-I'm currently still debating what License I should take on all the information provided.
-For now all information is accessiable for everyone free of charge.
+~~I'm currently still debating what License I should take on all the information provided.
+For now all information is accessiable for everyone free of charge.~~ I took the liberty to use the MIT License.
 All information will remain free for educational purposes also.
 The only thing that might happen in the future is that I would bundle and release them in other formats as well.
 Please note that I do not take responsibility for any errrors or wrong thoughtprocesses whatsoever.
 I do not claim to know everything and I might, and as a matter of fact, will make errors.
-But that shouldn't be a problem if you get the whole point of the NIE-series!
+But that shouldn't be a problem if you get the whole point of the NIE-series! ;)

 ## Contributions